Introduce your students to the circle of fifths in a vibrant and engaging way, and teach scales, key signatures, majors and relative minors, and more.

 First I’ll say that I’m NOT using them with matches!
 But a timer on my phone is the next best thing.

-I’m using the circle of fifths with my piano students this semester as we focus a lot of effort into learning as many scales, chord progressions, and arpeggios as we can during our remaining weeks together.
+I’m using the circle of fifths with my piano students this semester as we focus on learning as many scales, chord progressions, and arpeggios as we can.

 So there it is!
 A quick and easy way to introduce the circle of fifths to your students, or to anyone who wants to know more.